-SECTION 9.(v) The Revisor of Statutes shall make the conforming statutory changes necessary to reflect the transfers under this section.
-The Revisor of Statutes may correct any reference in the General Statutes to the statutes that are recodified by this section and make any other conforming changes necessitated by this section.
+SECTION 9.(v) The Revisor of Statutes shall make the conforming statutory changes necessary to reflect renaming of the Energy Jobs Act and the Energy Jobs Council as provided in this section.
+The Revisor of Statutes may correct any reference in the General Statutes to the statutes that are recodified by this section.